This article has been updated for 2019, as there is always something new happening in Lubbock!

 Lubbock has perhaps the largest medical system in the Southwest.
 Covenant Medical System operates two hospitals, and between these and the University Medical Center, you can get some of the best medical care in the country.
 UMC has a nationally known cancer research center, and both systems have outstanding heart disease specialists.

-Lubbock has the only international airport within 2 hours.
+If travel’s your thing, Lubbock has you covered with the only international airport within 2 hours.
 People travel hundreds of miles to use Lubbock Preston Smith International Airport.
 Southwest, American and United have affordable flights to Dallas and beyond.
 Direct, non-stop flights are available to most Texas cities.

-You’ll experience fast security lines, affordable parking and remember Uber and Lyft are options for getting to around town.
+You’ll experience fast security lines, affordable parking and remember Uber and Lyft are always options for getting around town.
 It may be the cleanest, smallest and least populated airport you ever visit.
-Truth: you can show up 30 minutes before a flight at the Lubbock airport and not be late!
+Fun fact: you can show up 30 minutes before a flight at the Lubbock airport and not be late!
+Take that DFW!

-Is hiking and biking your thing?
+Love hiking or biking?
+You’re in luck.
 Lubbock is located on top of the Caprock, which was originally the shoreline of the ancient Gulf of Mexico.
-That means there are two canyons nearby, which make for great hiking and biking.
+That means there are two canyons nearby, which make for breathtaking hikes and challenging biking trails.

 Palo Duro Canyon is the second largest canyon in the United States, after the Grand Canyon.
-At a 1.5 hour drive from Lubbock, it’s a convenient weekend destination with plenty of hiking, mountain biking and camping.
+Just a 1.5 hour drive from Lubbock, it’s a convenient weekend destination with plenty of hiking, mountain biking, and camping.

 The Guadalupe Mountains is a Texas national park 3.5 hours south of town.
 Lubbock is the largest city within driving distance, making this national park one of the least visited in the entire country.
 With the largest mountain in Texas and an abundance of caves, even a local Lubbock grotto seeks routine spelunking missions to the Guadalupe’s.
 Carlsbad Caverns, a national park of New Mexico is also nearby for weekend excursions.

-Lubbock is, admittedly, somewhat isolated from other large cities and entertainment venues.
-But, that just means we make our own entertainment.
-Remember, this part of the state is the birthplace of many musicians, with Buddy Holly himself a native son.
-Mac Davis, Waylon Jennings, and many other famous musicians hail from this area.
+Lubbock may appear isolated from other large cities and entertainment venues, but that just means we make our own entertainment!
+This slice of the state is the birthplace of many famous musicians including Buddy Holly, Mac Davis, Waylon Jennings, and Natalie Maines.

 The Lubbock Symphony Orchestra features classical music all season long with world renowned musicians and singers.
 In the summer, the orchestra plays in the park and during colder weather, it performs in the strikingly modern Civic Center.
 The Civic Center is also where Ballet Lubbock performs.
 The Lubbock Concert Band is open to adult instrumentalists, and presents several high-quality performances a year.